Bus company sued by NYC agrees not to bring migrants to region anymore

 More than 184,000 migrants have arrived in New York City since spring 2022, and the city continues to shelter about 65,000, according to the mayor’s office.
 The city has opened more than 200 shelter sites, and projects migrant-related municipal costs to reach $10 billion by 2025.

-At the start of this year, hundreds of migrants were dropped off at New Jersey Transit stations and then rode the rails into the city after Adams barred migrant buses from the city except during 210-minute windows on weekday mornings.
+At the start of this year, hundreds of migrants were dropped off at New Jersey Transit stations and then rode the rails into the city after Adams barred migrant buses from the city except during 3.5 hour windows on weekday mornings.

 The city’s lawsuit against the bus companies — which sought more than $700 million in damages — was seen in some quarters as a publicity stunt.
 But the waves of migrant buses have subsided since the complaint, according to City Hall.